leolelion/jersey-recognition/Journal.md

 - Looking into RESNET50 for legibility classifier
 ### Leo
 - Researching superresolution models
+### Mariya
+- Working on project proposal.
+- Researching PCT and its benchmarks.
+### Antonio
+- Working on project proposal.
+### Henry
+- Working on project proposal.
+### Imam
+- Working on project proposal and task deligation

 # Eighth Week 5/March/2025
 ## Work Done